 The good news is there are many job opportunities for cosmetic laser technicians.
 According to the U.S. Bureau of Labor Statistics, job growth is expected to increase by 12% for skin care specialists by the year 2024!

 The medical aesthetics field is a booming industry with no signs of slowing down.
 Last year, Americans spent over $16 billion dollars on cosmetic treatments, with over 1.1 million laser hair removal treatments performed.

 What is a Cosmetic Laser Tech?

 A cosmetic laser technician is a skin care specialists who performs laser treatments such as laser hair removal, tattoo removal, wrinkle reduction and more!
 They typically work at a medical spa under the supervision of a medical director.
-Cosmetic laser technicians can also be found at doctor’s offices, dermatologists’ offices and other medical settings.
+Cosmetic laser technicians can also be found at physician’s offices, dermatologists’ offices and other medical settings.

-To become a cosmetic laser technician, certification is required by most states; however, the regulations do vary in each state.
-Many schools offer continuing education for estheticians, doctors, nurses and other medical professionals who want to become certified cosmetic laser technicians.
+To become a laser tech, certification is required by most states; however, the regulations vary in each state.
+Many esthetics schools offer continuing education (CE/CME credits) for physicians, nurses and medical professionals who want to become certified cosmetic laser technicians.

 Job Opportunities for Cosmetic Laser Techs

 One of the most common questions we are asked by perspective students is, “What job opportunities exist as a cosmetic laser tech?”
 Here are some of the possibilities:

 - Physicians’ offices.
 A decade ago, cosmetic treatments were primarily performed by plastic surgeons and dermatologists with several years of training.
-Now, primary care doctors, obstetricians and OB/GYNs are adding different medical aesthetic services to their practices, because they are cash based, and there’s no insurance hassles.
+Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based, and there are no insurance hassles.

 - Medical spas.
 Cosmetic lasers compliment non-laser treatments like Botox, dermal fillers and oxygen facials.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.